 “You said that the intruder released a Lifeless animal?”
 Lightsong asked.

 “A squirrel, your grace,” the priest said.
-“We captured it, however.”
+“We captured it.”

 “Go and fetch it for me.”

 “Your grace, it’s quite wild and--” He stopped, recognizing the look in Lightsong’s eyes.
 Then, he sighed, waving for a servant.